Stanley Kubrick: The Shining

 Several of the interiors of Ahwahnee Hotel were used as templates for the sets of the Overlook Hotel.

 The Shining, released in 1980, was adapted from the novel of the same name by Stephen King.
-The film stars Jack Nicholson as a writer who takes a job as a winter caretaker of an isolated hotel in the Rocky Mountains.
+The film stars Jack Nicholson as a writer who takes a job as a winter caretaker of an isolated hotel.
 He spends the winter there with his wife, played by Shelley Duvall, and their young son, who displays paranormal abilities.
-During their stay, they confront both Jack's descent into madness and apparent supernatural horrors lurking in the hotel.
-Kubrick gave his actors freedom to extend the script and even improvise on occasion, and as a result, Nicholson was responsible for the 'Here's Johnny!' line and the scene in which he's sitting at the typewriter and unleashes his anger upon his wife.
-Kubrick often demanded up to 70 or 80 retakes of the same scene.
-Duvall, whom Kubrick intentionally isolated and argued with, was forced to perform the exhausting baseball bat scene 127 times.
-The bar scene with the ghostly bartender was shot 36 times, while the kitchen scene between the characters of Danny (Danny Lloyd) and Halloran (Scatman Crothers) ran to 148 takes.
-The aerial shots of the Overlook Hotel were shot at Timberline Lodge on Mount Hood in Oregon, while the interiors of the hotel were shot at Elstree Studios in England between May 1978 and April 1979.
-Cardboard models were made of all of the sets of the film, and the lighting of them was a massive undertaking, which took four months of electrical wiring.
+They confront both Jack's descent into madness and apparent supernatural horrors in the hotel.
+Kubrick gave his actors freedom to extend the script and even improvise on occasion.
+Kubrick often demanded 70 or 80 retakes of the same scene.
 Kubrick made extensive use of the newly invented Steadicam, a weight-balanced camera support, which allowed for smooth hand-held camera movement in scenes where a conventional camera track was impractical.
 According to Garrett Brown, Steadicam's inventor, it was the first picture to use its full potential.
-The Shining was not the only horror film to which Kubrick had been linked; he had turned down the directing of both The Exorcist (1973) and Exorcist II: The Heretic (1977), despite once saying in 1966 to a friend that he had long desired to "make the world's scariest movie, involving a series of episodes that would play upon the nightmare fears of the audience".
-Kubrick worked again with Carlos, who provided an electronic version of the Dies Irae segment from Hector Berlioz's "Symphonie fantastique".
+The Shining was not the only horror film to which Kubrick had been linked; he had turned down the directing of both The Exorcist (1973) and Exorcist II: The Heretic (1977), despite saying in 1966 to a friend that he had long desired to "make the world's scariest movie, involving a series of episodes that would play upon the nightmare fears of the audience".